omarsmak/kafka-consumer-lag-monitoring/README.md

 ### Prometheus Mode
-In this mode, the tool will start an http server on a port that being set in `--http.port` startup parameter and it will expose an endpoint that is reachable via `localhost:<http.port>/metrics` or `localhost:<http.port>/prometheus` so prometheus sever can scrap these metrics and expose them for example to grafana.
+In this mode, the tool will start an http server on a port that being set in `--http.port` startup parameter and it will expose an endpoint that is reachable via `localhost:<http.port>/metrics` or `localhost:<http.port>/prometheus` so prometheus server can scrap these metrics and expose them for example to grafana.
 It will expose the following metrics:
 ##### `kafka_consumer_group_offset{group, topic, partition}`
 The latest committed offset of a consumer group in a given partition of a topic.